mocdaniel/dashing-icinga2/README.md

 [spjmurray](https://github.com/spjmurray/dashing-icinga2/tree/1080p) for styling and 1080p resolution.
 [micke2k](https://github.com/Icinga/dashing-icinga2/pull/2) for proper time formatting.
 [roidelapliue](https://github.com/roidelapluie/dashing-scripts) for the Icinga 1.x dashing script.

+## Troubleshooting

+### Required Information

+* Dashing version (`gem list --local dashing`)
+* Ruby version (`ruby -V`)
+* Version of this project (tag name or `git show -1`)
+* Your own modifications to this project, if any

+### Widgets are not updated

+* Open your browser's development console and check for errors.
+* Ensure that the job runner does not log any errors.
+* Stop the dashing daemon and run it in foreground.

+### Connection Errors

+If the connection to the Icinga 2 API was interrupted, check for possible network issues.
+The Icinga 2 daemon might have been reloaded at that time.

+* Manually test the Icinga 2 API (check docs.icinga.com for the official documentation)
+* Verify that the configuration file contains the correct API details
+* Modify the `jobs/icinga2.rb` and add additional logging (use `puts` similar to existing examples)
+* Run Dashing in foreground

 ## Development